jonc/osboids/README.md

 Remember you need an .ini file in bin/addon-modules/OpenSimBirds/config/

 OpenSimBirds has no external dependencies other than the dlls currently included in opensim.
-The project generates a single dll - OpenSimBirds.Modules.dll which is copied into opensim/bin as part of the build step
+The project generates a single dll - OpenSimBirds.Module.dll which is copied into opensim/bin as part of the build step

 Configuration